Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Abortion “means the act of using or prescribing an instrument, a drug, a medicine, or any other substance, device, or means with the intent to cause the death of an unborn child of a woman known to be pregnant.
 The term does not include birth control devices or oral contraceptives.
 An act is not an abortion if the act is done with the intent to: (A) save the life or preserve the health of an unborn child; (B) remove a dead, unborn child whose death was caused by spontaneous abortion; or (C) remove an ectopic pregnancy.”

-Summary: Utah’s law is written to prohibit abortion unless the abortion is necessary to save the life of the mother or protect her from substantial impairment; the unborn baby has a lethal “defect,” or the pregnancy resulted from rape or incest that was reported.
+Utah’s law is written to prohibit abortion unless the abortion is necessary to save the life of the mother or protect her from substantial impairment; the unborn baby has a “fetal abnormality” that is “incompatible with life,” or the pregnancy is at less than 18 weeks of gestation and resulted from rape or incest that was reported.
+The gestational limit does not apply if the rape or incest victim is under 14.
 The definition of abortion excludes the removal of a dead unborn child or the termination of an ectopic pregnancy.

 The Law and the Exceptions

-“(a) ‘Severe brain abnormality’ means a malformation or defect that causes an individual to live in a mentally vegetative state. (b) ‘Severe brain abnormality’ does not include: (i) Down syndrome; (ii) spina bifida; (iii) cerebral palsy; or (iv) any other malformation, defect, or condition that does not cause an individual to live in a mentally vegetative state.”
+“‘Severe brain abnormality’ means a malformation or defect that causes an individual to live in a mentally vegetative state.
+‘Severe brain abnormality’ does not include: (i) Down syndrome; (ii) spina bifida; (iii) cerebral palsy; or (iv) any other malformation, defect, or condition that does not cause an individual to live in a mentally vegetative state.”

 Definition of abortion and clarifications about what is not an abortion